Martin Blumenthal-Barby

 WEBSITE(S)| German Studies | Media Studies | European Studies | Jewish Studies | Medical Humanities

-Martin Blumenthal-Barby works at the intersection of film and media theory, philosophy, and aesthetics, examining moving-image media and visual culture as sites where political, ethical, and epistemic questions take form.
-His research centers on problems of spectatorship, judgment, and agency across modern and contemporary media, with particular attention to European film and continental thought.
+Martin Blumenthal-Barby works at the intersection of film and media theory, philosophy, and aesthetics, analyzing visual culture as a site where political, ethical, and epistemic questions take form.
+His research centers on problems of judgment, agency, and spectatorship across modern and contemporary media, with particular attention to European film and continental thought.

-He studied German film and literature, philosophy, and theater studies at the Freie Universität Berlin, Cornell University, and Yale University.
+He studied film, literature, philosophy and theater studies at the Freie Universität Berlin, Cornell University, and Yale University.
 At Rice University, he serves on the Steering Committee of the Program in Media Studies and teaches courses in film analysis, biopolitics, cinema history, and the relationship between visual culture and political modernity.
 He was a Fellow at Stanford University’s Humanities Center.

-Blumenthal-Barby is the author of Cinema and Surveillance: The Asymmetric Gaze (Routledge, 2024), Arendt, Kant, and the Enigma of Judgment (Northwestern University Press, 2022), Der asymmetrische Blick: Film und Überwachung (Wilhelm Fink, 2016), and Inconceivable Effects: Ethics through Twentieth-Century German Literature, Thought, and Film (Cornell University Press, 2013).
+Blumenthal-Barby is the author of Cinema and Surveillance: The Asymmetric Gaze (Routledge, 2024; substantially revised English version of Der asymmetrische Blick: Film und Überwachung, Wilhelm Fink, 2016), Arendt, Kant, and the Enigma of Judgment (Northwestern University Press, 2022), and Inconceivable Effects: Ethics through Twentieth-Century German Literature, Thought, and Film (Cornell University Press, 2013).
 He is also the editor of The Place of Politics in German Film (Aisthesis, 2014) and has published widely in leading journals in film studies, philosophy, and literary theory.
-His current research examines visual media and competing conceptions of agency in the context of climate change and artificial intelligence.
+His current research examines competing conceptions of agency at the intersection of visual media and artificial intelligence.

 Selected Publications